IvoryC/BioLockJ/mkdocs/user-guide/docs/FAQ.md

 ---
+### **Question:** A module script is failing because an environent variable is missing.
+But I know I defined that variable, and I can see it with `echo`.
+Why can't the script see it ?
+---
+**Answer:** Use `-e`; or reference it in your configuration file in the ${VAR} format

+Where possible, avoid relying on environment variables.
+Consider defining a value in your config file and/or adding the value to a parameter list that will be used with the script.

+Variables from your local envirnment must be explicitly passed into the module environments.
+See [the Configuration page](../Configuration/#variables).

+---
 ### **Question:** On a cluster system, I need a particular module to run on the head node.
 ---
 **Answer:** Use module-specific properties to control the cluster properties for that module.